NModbus/NModbus/README.md

 Install
 =======

-To install NModbus4, run the following command in the Package Manager Console
+To install NModbus, run the following command in the Package Manager Console

     PM> Install-Package NModbus